ianhussey/unconscious-ec-RRR/readme.md

 ## To do

-- processing code has sections to be removed (commented with !!!)
-- Three sets of analyses will be carried out:
+- square github with osf
+- update analysis general strategy re miguel's comments
+- update processing to integrate the two types of scoring
   - One excluding aware participants using the Olson & Fazio procedure
   - One excluding aware participants using Bar-Anan, De-Houwer & Nosek (2010) procedure.
   - Bar-Anan modified
     - implemented but need checking based on feedback from Tal.
     - note in prereg which is the replicaiton, and which are our extensions ***
-- analysis needs multivariate moderator meta analysis
+  - 4th?
-- data coding processing: remove "awareness_1_words_and_images" and add new method that can have three judges.
+    - processing for all needs reworking. data coding processing: remove "awareness_1_words_and_images" and add new method that can have three judges.
-- Change processing to use two different files (and a third for the new q).
+      - are the existing ones right? look at the patterns in the pilot data among the three, which i thought should be nested differently.
+    - 4th analysis needs adding to analysis
+- add all four sets of analyses that implement the above
+  - multivariate moderator meta analysis
+  - what does the submitted manuscript say on this???